Senate Democrats Call for Al Franken to Resign

 A group of Democratic women senators, starting with Senator Kirsten Gillibrand of New York, called on embattled Senator Al Franken to resign Wednesday as a result of the increasing number of sexual-misconduct allegations leveled at the Minnesota Democratic senator.
+Franken is expected to make an announcement on Thursday to address his political future.

-The initial call for resignation was quickly echoed by other women Democratic senators: Kamala Harris, Mazie Hirono, Claire McCaskill, Maggie Hassan, Patty Murray, Tammy Baldwin, Debbie Stabenow, Heidi Heitkamp, and Maria Cantwell.
+Gillibrand’s initial call for Franken’s resignation was quickly echoed by other women Democratic senators: Kamala Harris, Mazie Hirono, Claire McCaskill, Maggie Hassan, Patty Murray, Tammy Baldwin, Debbie Stabenow, Heidi Heitkamp, and Maria Cantwell.

 A number of male Democratic Senators added their support to the calls for resignation later on Wednesday.
-Bob Casey, Sherrod Brown, Joe Donnelly, Michael Bennet, Ed Markey, and the Senate’s second highest-ranking Democrat, Dick Durbin.
+Bob Casey, Sherrod Brown, Joe Donnelly, Michael Bennet, Ed Markey, Patrick Leahy, and the Senate’s second highest-ranking Democrat, Dick Durbin.
+Democratic Senator Ron Wyden said he expects Franken will resign on Thursday.
 Democratic National Committee Chair Tom Perez also issued a call for Franken’s resignation Wednesday afternoon.

 The calls put enormous pressure on the Minnesota senator to resign.
-The senator is expected to make an announcement on Thursday.

 Capitol Hill is facing its own reckoning on sexual harassment allegations against powerful men.
 The calls for Franken’s resignation come one day after Democratic congressman John Conyers announced his retirement on Tuesday amid sexual harassment accusations from former aides.

 The Democratic and Republican Parties face a test in the current political climate over how to handle men within their ranks who stand accused of sexual misconduct.
 Both parties have been criticized as slow to respond to allegations.
 House Democratic Leader Nancy Pelosi did not immediately call on Conyers to step aside, and neither did Senate Democrats in the wake of allegations against Franken.